IgniteUI/igniteui-docfx/en/components/card.md

 </div>

 ### Summary
 In this article we covered a lot of ground with the card component.
 First, we created a very simple card with text content only.
 Then added some images to make the card a bit more appealing.
 We used some additional Ignite UI for Angular components inside our card, like avatars, buttons and icons, to enrich the experience and add some functionality.
-And finally, we changed the card's theme by setting some exposed theme colors, creating custom palletes and extending schemas.
+And finally, we changed the card's theme by setting some exposed theme colors, creating custom palettes and extending schemas.
 The card component is capable of displaying more different layouts worth exploring in the Card Demo in the beginning of this article.

 ### API and Style References